Fallen (1998 film)

-Fallen is a 1998 American supernatural thriller film directed by Gregory Hoblit, produced by Charles Roven and Dawn Steel, from a screenplay by Nicholas Kazan.
-Denzel Washington plays a Philadelphia police detective who is investigating murders committed by an apparent copycat killer.
-John Goodman, Donald Sutherland, Embeth Davidtz, James Gandolfini and Elias Koteas also star.
-Warner Bros. released Fallen on January 16, 1998, to mixed reviews from critics.
+Fallen is a 1998 American supernatural horror crime thriller film directed by Gregory Hoblit and written by Nicholas Kazan.
+Denzel Washington plays a Philadelphia police detective who is stalked and taunted by a demon possessing people that it uses in a killing spree in a similar fashion to a serial killer he put away.
+The neo-noir film also stars John Goodman, Donald Sutherland, Embeth Davidtz, James Gandolfini and Elias Koteas in supporting roles.
+Warner Bros. released Fallen on January 16, 1998.
+Despite mixed critical reviews and a poor box office performance, it received a cult following.